How to pick your sales channels

 Benefits of selling on a marketplace

 For many sellers who are DropShipping, a marketplace is where they make their first sales, even if their ultimate goal is to create a brand of their own.
-There are so many existing customers already using marketplaces such as Amazon and eBay, and since they’re already comfortable with the format of those websites, it is likely to take a lot to pull them away.
+There are so many existing customers already using marketplaces such as Amazon and eBay, and since they’re already comfortable with the format of those websites (they trust the marketplace), it is likely to take a lot to pull them away.
 Even if you have an amazing website with a great customer journey and flawless payment options, customers are already invested in using marketplaces.
 That means making marketplaces part of your strategy is essential for successful DropShipping businesses.
 Here are a few more reasons to sell on marketplaces.

 Customers who head for marketplaces do so because they know the marketplace will help them resolve any problems with their order, if there are any.
 They also know well-established marketplaces have a range of secure payment options to suit them, and that there are shipping standards that sellers must meet in order to continue to sell on the platform.
+It takes a lot of time to grow that trust, so if you’re selling on a marketplace, you’re essentially ‘borrowing’ that trust.

 Reduce marketing costs